What’s in a Domain Name? A Guide to the Best Domain Name Generators

 While Namestall offers a variety of options, it might not really belong to the best domain name generators because it suffers from one flaw, depending on how you plan on using it.
 After you’ve tried it out a couple of times, you will be barred from further use until you subscribe.
 This might push a lot of folks away, but if you’ve already narrowed your name list to one or two candidates, Namestall comes in quite handy indeed.

-A slight relief for those feeling overwhelmed by the complexity of the first four domain generators listed here, Domain Puzzler seems much more welcoming to newcomers, all the while retaining a great deal of precision and a slew of options.
+Slight relief for those feeling overwhelmed by the complexity of the first four domain generators listed here, Domain Puzzler seems much more welcoming to newcomers, all the while retaining a great deal of precision and a slew of options.
 It is considered to be the best domain name generator for newbies, and is divided into four categories – easy, advanced, magic, and page rank.

 The easy option just lets you type in your keywords and select the extension you like, and then will show you if that particular domain name is available.
-Advanced mode can combine multiple keywords.
+The advanced mode can combine multiple keywords.
 Magic mode suggests many combinations of keywords based on searches, and page rank compares your selected domain names.

 Don’t let Domain Wheel’s simple design fool you – there’s a lot of power behind this business and website name generator.
 It can be considered a bit of a creative domain name generator, and it aims to make name searching a fun experience for you.
 It’s easy to use, and it offers some options to make your search more specific.
 It is a perfect solution for you if you don’t have much time to spend on searching for the best name for your business’s website.